 Japanese Pagoda Tree, Chinese Scholar Tree

-Native to China, Korea.
-Grows at a moderate rate to 50 to 70 ft. high and wide.
-Young wood is smooth, dark gray green; old branches and trunk gradually take on rugged look, with rough, deeply furrowed bark.
-Dark green, 6- to 10-in. leaves are divided into 7 to 17 leaflets, each 1 to 2 in. long.
+Beautiful flowering tree native to China and Korea.
+Grows at a moderate rate to 50–70 ft. tall and about as wide.
+Young wood is smooth, dark gray-green; old branches and trunk gradually take on a rugged look, with rough, deeply furrowed bark.
+Dark green leaves are divided into leaflets.
 Undistinguished yellow fall color.
-Long (to 1-ft.), open clusters of 1/2-in., yellowish white flowers in summer; 2 to 3 1/2-in. pods.
+Long (to 1 ft.), open clusters of 1/2-in., yellowish white flowers in summer; 2–3 1/2-in. pods.
 ‘Regent’ is an exceptionally vigorous and uniform grower.
 ‘Pendula’, to about 10 ft. tall and wide, has long, dangling, sometimes twisted branches; it rarely blooms.